ShaunJose/Q_learning/README.md

 ```

 ### Note
-Files "Problem Specification.pdf" and "Test values.pdf" are due to courtesy of Tim Fernando
+Files "Problem Specification.pdf" and "Test values.pdf" are present due to courtesy of Tim Fernando